cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 * **Minimum number of roles**: Users won't be able to self-remove a role if the removal would bring them under this threshold of group roles.
 * **Maximum number of roles**: Users won't be able to self-assign a role if the assignment would bring them over this threshold of group roles.

+.. warning:
-Please note that **one role can be assigned to more than one group**.
-While possible, this is generally not recommended unless you know what you are doing.
+    **One role can be assigned to more than one group**.
+While technically possible, this is generally not recommended unless you know what you are doing.
 In such cases, you must design your settings to avoid conflicts between the different group settings. **Conflicting settings will cause unpredictable behaviors**.

 Once a role group is configured, two ways of self-assigning a group will be available to users: